laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly fil script diplays all lines of the file /etc/ssh/sshd_config starting with a letter.

 19-AZ file script replaces chracter A and c to Z and e

+20-hiago file script removes all leters c and C from input